TERMS AND CONDITIONS TO ASPIRE SUBSCRIPTION SERVICES AGREEMENT

 “User Data” means data, information or material uploaded, routed or transmitted by Client, Client Affiliates or Users to the Services, including all IP Rights therein and any derivative works made therefrom.

 1. Aspire Responsibilities.

 a.
 Processing.
 Aspire will process Personal Data to operate and manage a marketing and advertising platform and provide related electronic commerce products and services to its users; to monitor, process and support transactions between users; to comply with legal or regulatory obligations applicable to the processing and retention of payment data; and to improve Aspire’s products and services.
 Aspire utilizes the Sub-processors listed on Exhibit E (Material Company Subcontractors and Service Providers) to provide the Services.

 b.
 Data Security.
-Aspire will implement and maintain the data security processes and requirements set out in the Data Security Exhibit to this Addendum, including with respect to the management and notification of Data Security Incidents (as that term is defined in the Exhibit).
+Aspire will implement and maintain the data security processes and requirements set out in Sections 6-10 of this Addendum, including with respect to the management and notification of Data Security Incidents (as defined hereunder).

 c.
 Deletion or return.
 Aspire will delete all Personal Data of Client after the end of the provision of the Services in accordance with its regular retention schedule for back up media, unless further storage of the Personal Data is required or authorized by Applicable Law.